tommasorigon/India-SequentiaLogit/results.md

 clust3_medv  <- medv(distance3)
 ```

-The graphical representation of India requires additional external files, which are not provided in the GitHub repository, but can be dowloaded for free from the [Global Administrative Areas](http://www.gadm.org/) website.
+The graphical representation of India requires additional external files, which **are not provided** in the GitHub repository, but can be dowloaded for free from the [Global Administrative Areas](http://www.gadm.org/) website.
 We downloaded the data for India in the `shapefile` format.
-See the link above for further information about the data source.
+Refer to the documentation of the [Global Administrative Areas](http://www.gadm.org/) for further information about the data source.

 In order to make the map data compatible with ours, there are some extra steps to do.
-Having loaded the data in memory, we compare which States available in the map are not included in the survey.
+Having loaded the data in memory, we compare which States is present in the map but not included in the survey.
 In many cases, it is just a matter of relabeling (e.g. from `Dadra and Nagar Haveli` to `Dadra+Nagar Haveli`).
 However, some cases require special attention:

-1. As mentioned, `Dadra and Nagar Haveli`, `Daman and Diu`, `Jammu and Kashmir`,`Odisha` and `Puducherry` are relabelled to be coherent with the names of the our survey.
+1. As mentioned, `Dadra and Nagar Haveli`, `Daman and Diu`, `Jammu and Kashmir`,`Odisha` and `Puducherry` can be relabelled to be coherent with the names of the our survey.
-2. For `Andaman and Nicobar` and `Lakshadweep` -both small islands- we do not have any observation in our dataset, and they will be ignored.
+2. For `Andaman and Nicobar` and `Lakshadweep`, both small islands, we do not have any observation in our dataset, and they will be ignored.
-3. `Telengana` is gropued with `Andhra Pradesh`.
-In fact, `Telengana` became a separate recently, but at the time of the interview it was part of `Andhra Pradesh`.
+3. `Telengana` is grouped with `Andhra Pradesh`.
+In fact, `Telengana` became a separate State recently, but at the time of the interview it was part of `Andhra Pradesh`.

 ```r